capjamesg/title-prettier/README.md

 # title-prettier

-An opinionated Python tool to normalize titles into a consistent format.
+An opinionated Python tool to change titles into a consistent format, and to add useful context to titles.

 This tool is ideal for bookmarking tools, where you may want to regularize titles given a specific set of rules.